jahatfi/joern-queries/README.md

         scanf("%d", &dest);  //dest is tainted
         memcpy((char *) &dest, (char *)&source, ); //The content at address *dest is tainted, as that address was not expected to change.
     ```

-## More intermediate examples
-So as not to call my own examples "advanced", I'll offer that I think the queries in [my notes](joern_notes.scala) are at least intermediate in difficulty.
-I've not yet found the capability they offer anywhere else on the internet, and they took me a bit to develop on my own, so I assume they're non-trivial for a beginner.
-That all said, I do my best to walk the reader through the process of developing them in order to encourage further work and creating one's own Joern queries.
-Jump over to those notes to see if there's anything you can learn!

 ## Other resources
 I found these resources invaluable when learning Joern and creating my own queries.
 I hope they help you as much as they helped me!